 Memorializing Pets

-By Malcolm Weir, DVM, MSc, MPH; Lynn Buzhardt, DVM
+By Krista Williams, BSc, DVM, CCRP; Malcolm Weir, DVM, MSc, MPH; Lynn Buzhardt, DVM

 Write an obituary.
 Following human tradition, write an obituary for your pet.
 Include standard information and add your own personal touch.
 Include information about when they were born and when they joined your family; their favorite toy, game, and spot to nap; their cutest quirks or tricks; and the people (or other animals) they were closest to.
-Going through the exercise of recalling important facts about your pet highlights the significance of their life and is very comforting.
-You can share the obituary personally with a select group of people, post it online, or save it in a special memory box and read it occasionally when the mood strikes you.

 Find a suitable resting place.
 You may find comfort in keeping the remains of your pet in an identifiable spot that you can visit.
 Depending on where you live and local ordinances, you may choose to bury your pet in your backyard or in a designated pet cemetery.
 You can make the gravesite special by placing a marker on it or planting a tree nearby.
 If you have your pet cremated, you may choose to keep the urn in a special location or scatter the ashes in a favorite outdoor area.
-Some people find comfort in having a tangible spot to visit and reflect, but it is not for everyone.
+Some people find comfort in having a place to visit and reflect, but it is not for everyone.
 Do what works best for you.

 Plant new life in their memory.
 Living memorials do not have to be at a gravesite.
 You can plant a tree or flower bed or vegetable garden in any location to complete the circle of life in your pet’s memory.
 How about the sunny spot in your backyard where he played?
 Under the tree where she napped?
 The flower bed where he buried his treasures?
-Any spot that your pet loved can be a good one to plant a living memorial to them.
+Any spot that your pet loved can be a good place to plant a living memorial to them.

 Hold a memorial service.
 If you find comfort in the presence of other people, invite family and friends who understand the relationship you had with your pet.
 Gather in your pet’s name and share funny stories.
 Surrounding yourself with people who “get it” and support you can be helpful.
 Verbalizing fond memories and even laughing a little is a good release for grief.